Traditional Undergraduate Student Announcements

 Hours of Operation

-The Office of Student Financial Services, Office of Undergraduate Enrollment, and Office of Graduate and Adult Enrollment are open for evening hours.
-We are open Monday through Thursday: 8:30-7 and Friday: 8:30-5.
+The Office of Student Financial Services, Office of Undergraduate Enrollment, and Office of Graduate and Adult Enrollment are open late during the week nights.
+Please check the website for hours of operation.

 Military Educational Funding

 Marist College is pleased to offer an educational tuition discount for active duty members.
 For information regarding this and additional military discounts, please visit our Marist Military Discount, Marist Army ROTC, and Veterans Benefits pages.
 Please also view our Military and Veterans Guide for further information.

 - Make a Payment (Please be advised this is the Parent/Authorized User billing site)

 - TMS Tuition Payment Plan

 - Federal Direct Loan Entrance Counseling/Master Promissory Note